 Special guest Allison Epstein (A Tip for the Hangman) joins us to discuss Doña Catalina de Erauso.
 Catalina was a 17th-century Spanish woman who became known as the Lieutenant Nun because she was a) raised in a convent and b) cross-dressed for success as a man in the Spanish army.
 She was also c) a dirtbag, d) potentially a serial killer, and e) wildly interesting to talk about.
-But how will she score on the scandilicious scale??
+This episode also includes SO MANY LLAMAS so, heads up.

 The Life of Catalina de Erauso, the Lieutenant Nun: An Early Modern Biography by Sonia Perez-Villanueva